 He holds a Ph.D. in Economics from the École des Hautes Études en Science Sociales (EHESS), Département et Laboratoire d’Economie Théorique Appliquée (DELTA) in Paris and a Master of Science in Economics from the London School of Economics and Political Science.

 The Humanitarian Migration Crisis: the Role of Integration to Address the Challenges and Enhance Opportunities

 The ongoing humanitarian refugee crisis is unprecedented and with unacceptable human costs.
-Countries neighboring Syria host more than 4 million Syrians and the European Union faces a persistent pressure on its external borders as well as on its asylum system.
-Taking into account the severity of the crisis, a strong response of the international community is required to provide adequate support to the many refugees and asylum seekers, to better share the cost, and strengthen international coordination.
-An assessment of the potential effects on the host countries shows that, despite being challenging for the infrastructure, migration systems and some local communities, the macroeconomic effect will be limited and most likely positive.
-The ultimate impact will build up progressively over time as refugees become better integrated and as they reunite with their family.
-It will depend on the capacity of receiving economies and societies to harness human capital of recently arrived refugees and promote their integration.
+Countries neighboring Syria hosts more than 4 million Syrians and the European Union faces persistent pressure on its external borders as well as on its asylum system.
+Taking into account the severity of the crisis, a strong response from the international community is required to provide adequate support to the many refugees and asylum seekers, to better share the cost, and strengthen international coordination.
+An assessment of the potential effects on the host countries shows that, despite being challenging for the infrastructure, migration systems, and some local communities, the macroeconomic effect will be limited and most likely positive.
+The ultimate impact will build up progressively over time as refugees become better integrated and as they reunite with their families.
+It will depend on the capacity of receiving economies and societies to harness the human capital of recently arrived refugees and promote their integration.
 “Making Integration Work for Humanitarian Migrants” will require to:

 - Focus on early intervention – Ensure potential refugees have early access to the labor market and support measures like language courses and skills recognition;